Recently I had occasion to visit the GoodRx website. I had to fill two prescriptions.

 It is approaching the point where criminals have more integrity than the aforementioned working class stiffs, who cannot seem to go very long without telling one lie after another.
 The bottom line and common thread is: GREED!

-Review about: Safeway Prescription Refill.
+Product or Service Mentioned: Safeway Prescription Refill.

 Reason of review: Poor customer service.